Didier Zuniga

 I am keenly interested in supervising honours and graduate students in political theory, particularly those with a passion for exploring environmental and ecological political thought, as well as ethics and politics beyond 'the human'.
 I welcome students who draw on critical approaches, especially feminist theories, decolonial, postcolonial, and anti-colonial thought, comparative political theory, disability studies, and critical animal studies.

 This course will focus on the relationship between social systems and ecosystems amidst the pervasive environmental destruction and transformation the Earth is facing.
 While acknowledging the irreversible damage and large-scale modifications caused by hegemonic social systems, our primary focus will be on exploring ways to sustain life and to maintain its diversity.
-We will therefore dedicate significant attention to learning from alternative ways of relating to the Earth.
+We will dedicate significant attention to learning from alternative ways of relating to the Earth and to its different human and nonhuman inhabitants.
 One of our main goals will be to find direction and purpose in the face of unprecedented climate change, mass extinction, and the disruption of planetary life-support systems.
 These interconnected challenges foster a prevailing sense of meaninglessness—a sentiment reminiscent of Donna Haraway’s description of our epoch as “disturbing times, mixed-up times, troubling and turbid times.”
 In light of this, we will think deeply about how to connect and resonate with the multiplicity of beings and ecological systems that inhabit the world, and thereby to advocate and care for marginalized voices and experiences—human and nonhuman.
 Moreover, we will also interrogate and problematize prevalent understandings of what sustainability is and what it is not.
 Indeed, the notion of ‘sustainability’ has been co-opted into the language of consumerism, commodification, and business-as-usual economic growth, as reflected in the contentious yet widely embraced idea of ‘sustainable development’.
-In view of this, we will strive to approach sustainability from transformative perspectives.
-By doing so, we will aim to deepen our understanding of the ethical foundations and commitments necessary for the harmonious coexistence of human societies and nature.
+In view of this, we will strive to approach sustainability from critical, decolonial, and other transformative perspectives.
+By doing so, we will aim to deepen our understanding of the ethical foundations and commitments necessary for the harmonious coexistence of human societies and ecosystems.

 Courses